UndefinedGaurabstha/git-for-beginners-myproject/readme.txt

-Hello everyone Welcome to MyProject!
+Hello everyone Welcome to the new git "Git for the beginner " MyProject!

 Author: Gaurab Shrestha
 Instagram: @messi_gaurab